-That world without lies is illustrated with a huge punch right off the top, with an overly honest line delivered by Jennifer Garner when Gervais arrives to pick her up for a date (in the introduction to this screening at the Toronto International Film Festival, Gervais claimed that Garner was responsible for the line).
-The date itself – a situation normally full of diplomacy and embellishment – was a perfect template for showing this juxtaposition.
-All parties – even the waiter – make ridiculous admissions about their lives and bad behavior.
+The reality of a lie-free world is first illustrated with an overly blunt line delivered by Jennifer Garner when Gervais arrives to pick her up for a date (in the introduction to this screening at the Toronto International Film Festival, Gervais claimed that Garner was responsible for the line).
+The context of a date is the perfect template for introducing the film’s concept, and it’s heightened through every character they encounter that night – even the waiter – making bold confessions about their lives and intentions.

-So much personal information is volunteered that you you wonder at what point this becomes a form of Tourrettes.
+So much personal information is volunteered that you you wonder at what point this becomes a social nightmare.
 There’s no effort to spare anyone’s feelings or one’s own pride, even if doing so only requires keeping quiet.
 There’s a difference between telling someone the truth and telling someone everything, right?
-But this is a fantasy world, and such unnecessary pondering is quickly put aside with each new layer of truth-telling.What are all the different lies we tell to each other?
+But this is a fantasy world, and there’s little time for pondering.What are all the different lies we tell to each other?
 You can see the brainstorming sessions overflowing onto the screen, among the most fruitful of which is the idea of lies in advertising.
 We see a Coke commercial on tv with a pitchman admitting that overindulgence “can lead to obesity,” followed later by a Pepsi ad on the side of a bus with the tagline “when they don’t have any Coke.”
-Inspired jokes like this were scattered liberally throughout the film, with a few taking an unexpectedly dark turn just to keep us surprised.
+Inspired jokes like this were scattered liberally throughout the film, with a few taking dark turns to keep us surprised.

+Cue the relationship conflict.
 Gervais is rejected by Garner the same day he gets fired from his job.
-Nearly broke and with rent due, he visits his bank to make a withdrawal, and gets a wonderful terrible idea.
-The teller doesn’t question him when he says he should have $500 more in his account than their records state, and he walks away with a pile of cash and a can of worms.
+Nearly broke and with rent due, he visits his bank to make a withdrawal, and gets a wonderful, terrible idea.
+The teller doesn’t question him when he says he should have $500 more in his account than their records state.
+He walks away with a pile of cash and a newly-opened can of worms.

 Gervais experiments with his new talent to start accumulating his wealth and power, and get second chances at his job and with the girl.
 And he also tries to do good for others, illustrated in a montage that proves to be rather inconsequential to the overall story.